s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 ~~~~

 Notice that `workers :: MVar [NodeId]`, `shutdown :: MVar Bool` and `started :: MVar ()`
-are all low level mutable locations instead of regular fields.
+are all low level mutable variables instead of regular fields.
 This is because we pass this `State` around between functions,
 but want to update it with new information on-the-fly.
 These modifiable variables can be created empty with `newEmptyMVar :: IO (MVar a)` or